-The system of controls applicable to the SLCIDA was last reviewed by the SLCIDA's Governance Committee on November 6, 2020 and the complete Board on December 18, 2020.
+The system of controls applicable to the SLCIDA was last reviewed by the SLCIDA's Governance Committee on December 18, 2024 and the complete Board on December 18, 2024.
 The Board's review affirmed that there are no material control weaknesses to be reported.
 SLCIDA undergoes an annual financial audit by an independent CPA firm.
 While auditors are not engaged to perform an audit of internal controls, auditors do provide management letter comments when they encounter internal weaknesses.
-No material weaknesses have been indentified by the independent auditors.
+No material weaknesses have been identified by the independent auditors.
 If a weakness was noted, it would be addressed by the Audit & Finance Committee.
 A change in protocol would be made to lower the associated risk and reduce weakness in the internal control, and a solution then presented to the Board.

-In summary, the present internal control structure appears to be sufficient to meet internal control objectives that pertain to the prevention and detection of errors and irregularities.
+In summary, the present internal control structure has been reviewed by the Chief Executive Officer and Chief Financial Officer and appears to be sufficient to meet internal control objectives that pertain to the prevention and detection of errors and irregularities.